uwescience/DSSG2021-redistricting-website/about.md

 Team Photo

-Individual Bios
+### The Fellows

 #### Rowana Ahmed

 Rowana Ahmed is a Master’s student in the Health Data Science program at Harvard University.
 She earned her BSE and MSE in Bioengineering from the University of Pennsylvania.
 Prior to starting her graduate program at Harvard, Rowana worked as a Technology Consultant at Accenture and later as an Analytics Manager at Humanyze, a people analytics startup dedicated to improving organizational health using social network analysis.
 Rowana’s research focus is in social determinants of health, and she is particularly interested in harnessing the power of data science to design public policy aimed at improving health equity.
 She is excited to work with the DSSG team this summer to help curb gerrymandering practices for more just and fairer elections.

 #### Katherine Chang

 Katherine Chang is a PhD student in Education Policy, Organizations, and Leadership at the College of Education, University of Washington and an MPA student in Social Policy at the Evans School of Public Policy and Governance.
 Katherine’s research agenda is composed of three strands of inquiry: the politics of education reform, the politics of race in education policymaking, and cross-systems interactions between social and education policy.
 Her dissertation examines the political institutions engaged in court-mandated school finance reform and interrogates the racialized geographies tied to educational funding gaps.
 Katherine primarily uses quantitative and computational social science methods in her research, with particular interest in social network analysis and text-as-data methods.
 Katherine’s graduate studies are part of her continued journey to train in equitable data practices and responsible, justice-centered research.
 She is looking forward to participating in DSSG to realize data-driven solutions for mediating social inequities and to promote ambitions towards research rooted in social good.

 #### Ryan Goehrung